at-lab-development/adapter-java-sources/README.md

     }
 ```

-After running the `tm-testng.xml` results file with attachments will be created in your project `target` directory.
+After running the `jira-tm-report.xml` results file with attachments will be created in your project `target` directory.